DialogueMaker/plugin/src/DialogueClientScript/Themes/README.md

 ```

 ### Setting themes at the DialogueServer level
+If you want a specific theme for an NPC without affecting the other NPC's themes, you can set a theme at the DialogueServer level.

 ### Setting themes at the Dialogue level
 Setting themes per dialogue is unsupported for now, but this feature will be added in the future.
+This feature can be helpful for when you want to enhance emotion at specific moments.

 ## Creating a theme

 ## Pre-installed themes
 [StandardTheme](./StandardTheme) is the only pre-installed theme in the plugin.
 StandardTheme is available out-of-the-box, which can be especially helpful for developers who are unfamiliar with [React Lua](https://jsdotlua.github.io/react-lua/).